-Active adults and children who require a sports physical can obtain one quickly and conveniently at Duke City Urgent Care.
-A sports physical, also known as a preparation physical examination, evaluates an athlete to determine whether or not it is safe for him or her to participate in specific sports, exercises or other physical activities.
+School-age children, 18 years and younger, who require a sports physical can obtain one quickly and conveniently at Duke City Urgent Care.
+A sports physical, also known as a preparation physical examination, evaluates an athlete to determine whether or not it is safe for him or her to participate in specific sports, exercises, or other physical activities.
 A child or adolescent may require a sports physical prior to involvement in school or community organized sports.
-Sometimes, eventhough they may not require a sports physical, an adult may choose to undergo one prior to beginning an exercise routine or joining a sports league.
 The exam is divided into two parts: medical history and physical examination.

 - Medications you’re currently taking.